Nederlands

 Some more countries with rock-signs from the UK-group: Iran and China

 Ephesus ruins, V.1999; pict.
-S. Vanacker Kaunos, X.2005; pict.
 S. Vanacker

-We've proof of similar behaviour in Sri Lanka.
+We've found similar behaviour in Sri Lanka.

 More roadsigns from Turkey: Men at work - Children's crossing